Dycool/Nintendo-Switch-Windows-Control/docs/macros.md

 # Macros

 The Raspberry Pi server includes a built-in macro system for recording and replaying button sequences.
-Macros are supported in both the legacy and modern backends.

 Macros are parsed and executed **on the Raspberry Pi server**, so playback continues even if the PC client disconnects mid-sequence.

+Macros are only available for PC clients and PC webapp clients.

 ---